camfindlay/releaseempoker/README.md

 ## You will need

  * Players: 6-8 per table
- * Play time: 45 mins - 1 hour
+ * Play time: 45 mins - 1 hour, quick game could be played in as little as 20 mins.
  * Deck of playing cards (or custom Creative Commons release 'em cards... watch this space)

 Each of the 4 CC license elements replace the suits on a standard deck of playing cards.